[Comp-neuro] PHD fellowship in Brain Dynamics

 We are currently looking for one PhD student to join the Brain

-(Australia) by early 2010.
-The main focus of proposed research will be
+2011.
+The subject of the proposed research will be the neurophysics of

-the neurophysics of the mammalian electroencephalogram (EEG), in
+the mammalian electroencephalogram (EEG), using a mean-field approach

 Interested applicants should have a strong background in any of the